 Offshore developer rates in India

-While the prices are attractive, many Indian tech companies focus on delivering the basics at low costs rather than building cutting-edge solutions.
-So, while working with Indian developers can save money, it often comes with trade-offs in the quality of deliverables and project complexity.
+While the prices are attractive, many Indian tech companies focus on delivering the basics at low costs rather than building cutting-edge solutions using advanced technologies.
+So, while working with Indian developers or offshore development partners can cut business expenses and save money, it often comes with trade-offs in the quality of deliverables and project complexity.

-This doesn’t mean there is no great talent in India.
+This doesn’t mean there is no skilled talent in India.
 But companies considering this outsourcing destination should do the following:

-• check their past work by reading customer reviews
+- check their past work on similar projects by reading customer reviews

-• conduct thorough coding assessments to test their skills
+- conduct thorough coding assessments to test their tech skills

 Offshore developer rates in China